-- Dilutes the whole-blood samples. - Stabilizes cell membranes for accurate counting and sizing. - Conducts aperture current. - Rinses instrument components between analyses. - Carries and focuses the sample stream in the flow cell to direct the blood cells through the aperture.
+- Dilute whole-blood samples. - Stabilize cell membranes for accurate counting and sizing. - Conducts aperture current. - Rinse instrument components between analyses. - Carry and focus the sample stream in the flow cell to direct the blood cells through the aperture.

 Since cell size (volume) is measured, the effect of diluent on osmosis or other phenomena must be tightly controlled.
 The diluent must not contain particles and must not support growth of bacteria or molds.